 - Are they at risk of harm from others?

 - Are they worried about something?

-- Ask about the young person’s health and any other problems such as relationship difficulties, abuse and sexual orientation issues?
+- Do they have any health and any other problems such as relationship difficulties, abuse or sexual orientation issues?

 - What have they been doing that helps?